 The Security Rule is part of HIPAA.
 It specifies which safeguards any entities holding the sensitive data must follow.
 It also attempts to streamline the digitizing of PHI, ensuring these entities can run efficiently while still protecting people’s health information.

 Importance of HIPAA

-Without safeguards in place for important health-related data, hackers could steal important personal information, resulting in identity theft.
-Additionally, hackers could obtain information related to someone’s health that the person needs or prefers to keep private.
+Without safeguards in place for important health-related data, threat actors could steal important personal information, resulting in identity theft.
+Additionally, attackers could obtain information related to someone’s health that the person needs or prefers to keep private.